cilium/cilium/Documentation/contributing/ci.rst

-Runs the Kubernetes e2e tests against all Kubernetes versions that are not currently not tested as part of each pull-request, but which Cilium still supports, as well as the the most-recently-released versions of Kubernetes that that might not be declared stable by Kubernetes upstream:
+Runs the Kubernetes e2e tests against all Kubernetes versions that are not currently not tested as part of each pull-request, but which Cilium still supports, as well as the the most-recently-released versions of Kubernetes that that might not be declared stable by Kubernetes upstream.
+Check the contents of ``ginkgo-kubernetes-all.Jenkinsfile`` in the branch of Cilium for which you are running tests to see which Kubernetes versions will be tested against.

-First stage.

-    - 1.10
-    - 1.11

-Second stage (other versions)

-    - 1.12
-    - 1.13

-Third stage

-    - 1.14
-    - beta versions (1.16-beta once it's out)

 Ginkgo-CI-Tests-Pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^